jayanttyson/ESP32-Truly-Universal-Remote/README.md

 Timer Errors (gptimer_register_to_group):Ensure irrecv.disableIRIn() is called before irsend operations (handled in the sketch).
 If persistent, disable BLE temporarily to isolate conflicts.

-Profile Persistence:If profiles don’t save, clear NVS with a sketch like:
+Profile Persistence:If profiles don’t save, clear NVS with a sketch like:cpp

 #include <Preferences.h>
 void setup() {